jdipietro235/JDiPietroFetchPython/README.md

 4. Press f5.

-5. Navigate to localhost:8080 in your web browser of choice.
+5. Navigate to localhost:8080 in FireFox or Edge.

 6. Add any number of email addresses to the web page and press "Submit"